LennenMad/CS453_Team_Projects/DockerCommands.md

+## Accessing the VM
+- `ssh team01@ubuntuvm001` in terminal on the UAH CS Network
+- Enter Team password

 ## Building the Docker Image
 - Ensure "dockerfile" has all proper commands listed and each correct file path for copy.